pheonixo/find_bar/README.md

 a text buffer.

   3 Nov 23.
 Altered code to fix popup.
 Went from TOP_MOST to POPUP had altered event behavior, which found workaround.
+Could not figure workarounds on gtk tags multiline display, nor scroll abilities to a selection.